stephenkwok85/Flappy-Bird/README.md

 Flappy Bird is a game where a player controls a bird to dodge incoming pipes by going between them.
 Once you hit a pipe, you are out.

 To get started with the project, simply download all the files and run the file called "flappybird.py".
+This game is coded in Python and an extension called Pygame.
 This will automatically bring you to a screen where the game will start.
 Press 'SPACE' to control the bird's vertical location to dodge the incoming pipes.